The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Benjamin Chang is a Plastic Surgeon and an Orthopedics provider in Philadelphia, Pennsylvania.
-Dr. Chang has been practicing medicine for over 43 years and is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Syndactyly Type 3, Syndactyly, Polydactyly, Osteotomy, and Nerve Decompression.
+Benjamin Chang is a Plastic Surgeon and an Orthopedics provider practicing medicine in Philadelphia, Pennsylvania.
+He has been practicing medicine for over 44 years.
+Dr. Chang is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Syndactyly Type 3, Syndactyly, Polydactyly, Osteotomy, and Nerve Decompression.
+Dr. Chang is board certified in Surgery - Surgery Of The Hand, 2016 and Plastic Surgery, 1997.
 Dr. Chang is currently accepting new patients.

 Experienced in Preaxial Polydactyly Type 1